 What can we do?

-Investors, what you do depends on your cash position, cash burn rate, and how long you think it will take for stocks to rise again.
+Investors: What you do depends on your cash position, cash burn rate, and how long you think it will take for stocks to rise again.
 If you need the cash to survive, sell.
-If you can keep going without selling your stocks, keep to DCA and keep investing every month.
+If you can keep going without selling your stocks, stick to DCA and keep investing every month.

 Interested to learn about Finance or more?
 Discover a range of business, marketing, human resources, psychology and IT programmes at Aventis.